 5. Add the tofu and brown for a further few minutes.
 Add your paste and carefully coat the tofu for the next few minutes.
 Add another tsp of soy sauce and stir in.
 Finely incorporate the steamed broccoli and cook for a further 2 minutes.

-Assemble your bento box with a little bit of everything and serve with a little pot of soy sauce and a bowl of miso soup (optional).
+Assemble the bento box with a little bit of everything and serve with a little pot of soy sauce and a bowl of miso soup (optional).